 This course serves as a broad overview of topics in finite math and a brief introduction to topics in statistics.
 Topics covered include linear equations, linear systems, linear programming, mathematics of finance, matrix math, probability, and an introduction to statistics.
-(Offered in the spring and summer)
+(Offered in the fall)